robreuss/ElementalController/README.md

-***I can't emphasize enough that this is alpha software and should be utilized at your own risk.
-The programmatic interface, in particular, is subject to change.***
 # Elemental Controller
+**_This software is in active development and should be considered at an alpha stage.
+Use with care and anticipate changes._**

 Intended for Swift developers, this framework impliements a simple application layer protocol over TCP and UDP to provide a lean, low latency, and event-driven approach to controlling devices in a LAN-based environment.
 It is designed for use cases such as controlling a Raspberry Pi robot on a LAN rather than managing a large fleet of agricultural sensors across the world.

 It runs on iOS, MacOS, tvOS and Linux.

 Conceptually, the framework is built up around the notion of a set of type-specific control "elements" which are defined at compile time.
 A reference ID and element definition common to both endpoints provides the basis for the exchange of element data, within a tiny message envelope.
 At the end-point, a message is decoded and a handler block triggered by the event.
+This occurs over TCP and UDP services that are managed by the framework.

 It is a single codebase for both client and server.